 I find this to be a common reason why users are unable to share images with each other, but if the privacy settings have been adjusted, and Discord images are still not appearing, then move onto the next step.

-The last thing you can try is updating Discord.
+One of the last things you can try is updating Discord.
 Sometimes certain bugs and errors creep onto a platform and so companies create updates to fix some of these bugs and errors.

 If you are having issues sending images then make sure that you have the most up to date version of Discord.

-Try Switch Between Discord Web And The App
+Try Switching Between Discord Web And The App